Latifa (singer)

+She received the World Music Awards in 2004 for best selling Artist in the Middle East and she is the first Tunisian receiving this award in history.

 Early life

 Latifa Bint Alaya El Arfaoui was born in Manouba, Tunisia.

 In 1983, shortly after her father died, Latifa and her family took a trip to Egypt to rest and mourn.
 While there, she met composer Baligh Hamdi, who advised her to move to Egypt to benefit her career.
 However Latifa wanted to concentrate on her education, and returned to Tunisia to finish her high school final exams.
 For financial reasons, she was unable to return to Egypt, so attended college in Tunisia, studying Dutch literature for a year and a half.
 Her family decided to pay for her to go to Egypt, so she quit college in Tunisia and joined the Arab Academy of Music in Egypt, where she completed her bachelor degree.
 She is preparing for her master's degree.

 While at the Academy, she was discovered by composer Mohammed Abdel Wahab, who had heard her on the radio.
 At the time she was primarily performing long Tarab songs, but soon began a change of direction working with composer Ammar El Sherei and poet Abdulwahab Muhammed, who she met during her first visit to Egypt.